A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: Embedding in Code

 The practical value of the conformance conditions is decidability: without a grammar, ``does this workflow have structural leakage?'' has no principled answer.
-With it, structural correctness is checkable in constant time: eight nodes, four constraints.
-Methodological correctness (algorithm choice, metric selection, sample adequacy) remains a judgment call.
-The test produces a binary verdict, not a judgment call.
+With it, structural correctness is checkable in constant time: eight primitives in the type DAG, four hard constraints, eight conformance conditions.
+Methodological adequacy (algorithm choice, metric selection, sample size) remains a judgment call.
+The test produces a binary verdict, not an opinion.

-All eight conditions are verifiable from the API surface: \texttt{fit} rejects unregistered data with a \texttt{PartitionError} whose message directs the user to \texttt{split} first; \texttt{cv} returns a CVResult that raises on partition access.
+Six of the eight conditions are verifiable from the API surface alone: \texttt{fit} rejects unregistered data with a \texttt{PartitionError} whose message directs the user to \texttt{split} first; \texttt{cv} returns a CVResult that raises on partition access; \texttt{evaluate}/\texttt{assess} reject mistyped inputs at call time.
 The closed-world limitation of prior versions (where untagged data passed silently) is closed.